-You will want to enlist in the help of a motorcycle accident attorney in Gwinnett County for help compiling and presenting evidence.
+You will want to enlist in the help of a motorcycle accident attorney in Duluth Georgia for help compiling and presenting evidence.
 Your attorney can gather all the records needed and locate a local medical expert that has experience with the legal claims process and providing legal testimonies.
 If the expert states that your injury severity would not have changed even if you had been wearing a helmet, it will greatly bolster you claim.

 Can Brauns Law assist me with my motorcycle accident injury case?

-The Brauns Law team handles all types of accident cases in Gwinnett County, including those involving motorcycle accidents and sticky issues like helmet usage.
+The Brauns Law team handles all types of accident cases in Duluth Georgia, including those involving motorcycle accidents and sticky issues like helmet usage.
 Before devoting himself to helping injured plaintiffs, personal injury attorney David Brauns used to work as an insurance defense attorney.
 He knows how insurance companies think and the tactics they try to use in cases such as this – and how to defend against their strategies.

 David Brauns uses his background, extensive resources, and Type-A personality to help prepare, fight, and win substantial settlements for his clients.